tauri-apps/tauri-docs/docs/guides/features/command.md

-# Calling Rust from the frontend
+# Communication between Rust and the Frontend

 Tauri provides a simple yet powerful `command` system for calling Rust functions from your web app.
 Commands can accept arguments and return values.
 They can also return errors and be `async`.